 We Are Committed to Providing Value.

 We want you get the most from your time in therapy, with a serious focus toward meeting your personal goals.
 Please plan at least 4 sessions to start.
-Individual sessions are $200 per 50 minute session, families/couples are $200 per 50 minute session and $325 per 75 minute session.
-Group sessions are $120.
-Requests for discounted rates may be made in cases of financial hardship.
+Sliding scale fees are available; requests for discounted rates may be made in cases of financial hardship.

 Fee for sessions are due at time of service and are payable via cash, check, and Venmo (please note limits of confidentiality of online payments).
 We can work with many insurance plans on an out of network basis.